 We’re quiet for a moment as the waitress gives us our drinks and then moves away.

-“I am not frightening because of this.”
-She says swirling the strange murky purple drink.
+“I am not frightened because of this.”
+She says, swirling the strange murky purple drink.
 It smells metallic, but also sweet, like the aroma that surrounds her.
 “The blood fruit in this drink takes away the deathly pallor of my vampiric nature and makes me more alluring.”

 “My mother was a full-blooded drow turned vampire before she had me, so I inherited all of her traits when I was born.”
 She looks up at me.
 “The thirst only started at puberty, but since then I need this fruit to keep it down or I become bloodthirsty like any other vampire in here does.”

 I look around the room nervously.
 I’m a mundane human surrounded by creatures of myth and legend, some of which I thought were only figments of imagination, much like the three gnomish creatures sitting at the small table behind me.

 “So..”
 I clear my throat.
 “Am I the only human here?”
 I say in a worried tone.